 Principle 8: Promote a corporate culture that is based on ethical values and behaviours.

 Application: The board should embody and promote a corporate culture that is based on sound ethical values and behaviours and use it as an asset and a source of competitive advantage.
 The policy set out by the board should be visible in the actions and decisions of the chief executive and the rest of the management team.
 Corporate values should guide the objectives and strategy of the company.
 The culture should be visible in every aspect of the business, including recruitment, nominations, training and engagement.
 The performance and reward system should endorse the desired ethical behaviours across all levels of the company.
 The corporate culture should be recognisable throughout the disclosures in the annual report, website and any other statements issued by the company.

-Implementation: The Company has not yet defined a formal set of ethical values and behaviours.
+Implementation: The Company does not have a formal set of ethical values and behaviours.
 However, the Company endorses a ‘no-blame’ culture and has an ‘open door’ policy with regular staff meetings and management meetings.
 Management conduct regular one-to-one meetings with all staff, through which they are able to support staff in ensuring the Company’s values are being recognised and reflected and assist in any staff training needs.
-The Board are committed to developing a high standard in both ethical behaviours and values and are very supportive of employee wellbeing.
+The directors and management are committed to developing a high standard in both ethical behaviours and values and are very supportive of employee wellbeing.